noah-nuebling/notes-public/mmf/error-logging-improvement-ideas_oct-2024.md

         	- Don't forget: Suffix `+0700` means: The timestamp is in the 'UTC + 7 hours' timezone.
 So to get UTC time, you have to *subtract* 7.
 - Sometimes we saw information missing from a file's timestamps:
         - Sub-second precision: I tested with Keka: .zip, and .tar.gz stripped sub-second information, while .7z kept it.
 Didn't test anything else.
   	- Timezones: Observation: `gstat` and other timestamp-viewers always converted the timestamps to my current system's timezone, even though examples outputs on the web from Linux users didn't seem to do that.
-I assume that's because the timestamps on my files don't contain timezone-info and are just stored in absolute time since 1970 or whatever..
+I assume that's because the timestamps on my files don't contain timezone-info and are just stored in absolute time since 1970 or whatever.
   		- -> Idk if macOS never records timezone info in file-timestamps or if this info was also stripped by the archiving.
 (Didn't test.)

+## Learnings from trying the 'Short Term Solution' [Apr 8 2025]

+In the last few weeks I've been trying to collect logs about [this issue](./bug-investigation/scrolling-stops-intermittently_apr-2025.md) using the 'Short Term Solution' approach, but we've had very little success.
+We still didn't get any logs.
+I'm not sure why.
+Reasons I can think of:

+- I'm communicating in a bad way
+    - I don't really know what to do better though.
+        - I think I used to be more charming?
+But I can't force that, since I'm dead inside now.
+        - I could try to be more concise.
+Try my best not to waste people's time.
+With the one person that was willing to collect logs about this so far (https://github.com/noah-nuebling/mac-mouse-fix/issues/1339#issuecomment-2785241013), I was being very concise for my standards.
+- The steps are too much effort/mentally taxing.
+    - See 'Mid Term Solution' for ideas on improving that.
+- The privacy stuff turns ppl off
+    - Maybe only collecting MMF logs instead of the whole sysdiagnose?
+        - Pro: That would have less chance of containing sensitive data.
+        - Contra: But it would also be harder to implement in a way that's easy-to-do for the user, since sysdiagnose has the nice shift-control-option-command-period shortcut.
+        - Contra: It would give us less data, making it harder to debug if the issue doesn't just stem from MMF but some interaction/bug with macOS/the environment.
+(Which I assume is often the case for these sporadic bugs.)
+- META: Naturally, ppl don't really give feedback about *why* they ghost you.
+So this is a bit hard to understand.

 # Update [Apr 2025] - Mid Term Solution - debugmode-toggle

 Also see:
-    Src [1]: <# Idea -> 3 - 6. could all be turned into one or two steps for the user>
+    <# Idea -> 3 - 6. could all be turned into one or two steps for the user>

 The 'optimal solution' we planned earlier – A dedicated **debugmode-statusbaritem** – has downsides, therefore we plan a medium-term solution: **debugmode-toggle**.
 It would be:
     - Relatively easy to implement